Ashokanandhu/NFT_Collection/collections_react/README.md

 ## Summary

-Congratulations  we have completed the projects,How make an NFT marketplace with a mint price.
+Congratulations  we have completed the project, How make an NFT marketplace with a mint price.